flytbase/flytdocs/source/docs/FlytPOD/First_flight.rst

 .. _First_Flight:

-First Flight with FlytPOD
+Basic Flight
 =========================

-1. General Instructions: We recommend getting Manual stabilize mode to work first.
-Then go for Position hold using GPS.
-Once you are sure about these basic manual modes then you can switch to FlytOS using offboard switch.

-2. Manual Mode:
+1. Read all safety guidelines given :ref:`here<Safety_guidelines>`.

+.. note:: In case you are using Pixhawk, check out the `pre-flight checklist <http://ardupilot.org/copter/docs/flying-arducopter.html>`_ before you fly.

+2. It is important to make sure that autopilot is configured properly so that basic position hold works perfectly.
+3. Skip to step 4 if RC | POSCTL mode is already configured and tested:

    a.
-This is basic stabilize mode.
+Keep vehicle in MANUAL mode
    b.
-If RGB LED is breathing blue or green then you are good to go.
-Click :ref:`here<RGB_LED>` to know more about RGB LED patterns.
+Wait for the RGB led to turn green.
    c.
-Make sure you are following all safety guidelines given :ref:`here<Safety_guidelines>`.
+Arm the vehicle and takeoff manually.
    d.
-In case you are not sure about Gains please have a look at this guide `here <http://px4.io/docs/multicopter-pid-tuning-guide/>`_.
+If vehicle is not stabilized refer to gain tuning section `here <http://px4.io/docs/multicopter-pid-tuning-guide/>`_.
    e.
-Once your basic gains are stable and vehicle is stabilizing well then go to ``Altctl Mode``.
-Height will be stabilized automatically.
+Switch to RC | POSCTL mode using rc switch.
 Without LIDAR or SONAR the height might drift within a meter.
    f.
-In ``altitude control mode`` throttle stick should be kept at middle to stay at current altitude.
+In this mode throttle and roll/pitch stick should be at the center to hold drone at current location.

-3. Position hold:
+4. Prepare for Offboard mode:

    a.
-Position and height are stabilized in this mode.
-   b.
 RGB LED should be green for this mode to work.
-   c.
-In this mode throttle and roll/pitch stick should be at the center for staying at current location.

-4. Offboard mode / Flying with FlytOS:

-   a.
-Vehicle is autonomously controlled by FlytOS and will be given position, velocity commands according to running apps.
    b.
-RGB LED should be green for this mode to work.
+Offboard / API switch on RC is used to switch API control on or off.
+In case of emergency in offboard mode flip the switch for RC control.
    c.
-Make sure that Position control works before switching to offboard mode.
+Vehicle will start to hover at the same position when switched to offboard mode.
    d.
-Vehicle will start to hover at the same position after switching to offboard mode until you start using any other app.
-   e.
-RC controller sticks will not work in this mode.
-Only offboard switch will work which should be kept handy for emergency situations.
+RC sticks will not work in this mode.
+FlytOS API's will be commanding the drone.
-   f.
-Try testing your first Flyt app :ref:`here<onboard app>`.

-.. note:: In case you are using Pixhawk, check out the `pre-flight checklist <http://ardupilot.org/copter/docs/flying-arducopter.html>`_ before you fly.
+5. While in RC | POSCTL mode flip the RC offboard switch to enter into OFFBoard / API-POSCtl mode.
+6. Vehicle should hover at the same location.
+RC sticks will not work in this mode.
+Just to make sure that it is indeed offboard mode try giving some control actions from RC e.g. roll.
+If vehicle doesn't react to these commands then FlytOS is controling the drone.
+7. If everything goes right then switch the drone back to RC modes and land it.